starfighterheavy/rapido/README.md

 Or install it yourself as:

-    $ gem install rapid
+    $ gem install rapido

 ## Usage

-Simply including the Rapid::Controller module into your controller is all you need to do if:
+Simply including the Rapido::Controller module into your controller is all you need to do if:

 1. Odd controller name: your controller's name follows the standard [Resource.pluralize]Controller format.
 1. Odd controller methods: you don't need any additional API endpoints other then the standard REST create/show/index/delete/update endpoints.